 was a risk I could not take.

 I was painfully aware that shards

 may fill my lungs

 Our magazine prides itself on diversity amongst its artists.
 We are a publication run by students, for the student body.
 Here you will find lifetime creators and students who have built and shared something for the first time.
 We like to include all things that might inspire more creation.
 More voices.

 Just take a walk around our gallery and you will be dazzled.
 Truly dazzled.
 Read a few poems and prose pieces and reflect on the voices and craft.
 Visit the art section and disappear into the oils and acrylics, the water colors and charcoals.
 Imagine the eyes of our photographers and love what they have shared.
 Go to the media page and listen to the TSDC live performances.
 Enjoy the raw, softly produced spirit of those musicians and spoken word poets.

 This is a good place.
 A place that believes creation is activism.
 That the more we create, the more we exist.
 Walt Whitman wrote that a "kelson of creation is love."
 Yep, we agree.
 We are steered by it.
 We believe that a community of thoughtful sharing is a strong and beautiful place.

 Want to read more about our team here at Xanadu?
 Head on over to our about page where we discuss our history and talk about our plans for the future.

 The PTA Reflections is an annual contest that honors the creativity and arts within the Whitman community.
-Students were encouraged to write and submit poetry based on the prompt: "I will change the world by."
+Students were encouraged to write and submit poetry based on the prompt: "Show Your Voice."
 Below are the poetry winners for this year:

 Over 200 years and there is plenty of evidence that Walt Whitman is very, very alive.
 And yet, there is plenty to reveal he is sadly absent.
 These days, we need his spirit and his funk more than ever.
 200 years.
 Pick up Song of Myself and read one section a week (there are 52 sections) and we will bring him back- To Stay!